-ISSUE DETAILS TOOLS STAKEHOLDER ENGAGEMENT OUTCOME a risk assessment basis to prevent future unauthorised access, as well as for safety and stock protection.
-Work hours Standard hours: Standard work hours will be 7am to 6pm Monday to Saturday.
+ISSUE DETAILS TOOLS STAKEHOLDER ENGAGEMENT OUTCOME Work hours Standard hours: Standard work hours will be 7am to 6pm Monday to Saturday.
+Covid-19 Construction work hours currently in place until March 2022.
+This allows works to be completed 7 days per week.
 Outside standard hours: Work outside these hours may be required at different points of the project.
 This may be due to limited railway possession times or after-hours deliveries.
 Where after hours works are required, impacted stakeholders will be notified at least seven (7) days before work starts (except where emergency works are required).
 All after hours works will comply with the requirements set out in the EIS, CoA and the Construction Contractor's Environment Protection License and documents such as OOHWP's.
 Consultation: If required, Inland Rail may negotiate with sensitive receivers to develop an agreement to vary the noise limits.
 These agreements will be in writing and finalised before the relevant section of work starts.
-This consultation will include (but not be limited to) providing all stakeholders with: • a schedule of likely out-of-hours work for a period no less than three (3) months • the potential works, location and duration • the noise characteristics and likely noise levels of the works; and • likely mitigation and management measures Emergency work: Where emergency work is required sensitive receivers will be notified as soon as possible of the impact and duration of the work.
-Inland Rail will also notify the DPIE by writing to compliance@planning.nsw.gov.au , Project newsletter Site hoarding Site signage Inland Rail website One-on-one meetings (as required) Advertising Community specific consultation Survey.
-Scheduling of any out of hours works will be arranged through relevant stakeholder consultation and agreements being arranged, coupled with DPIE approval, as necessary.
+This consultation will include (but not be limited to) providing all stakeholders with: A schedule of likely out-of-hours work for a period no less than three (3) months The potential works, location and duration The noise characteristics and likely noise levels of the works; and Likely mitigation and management measures Emergency work: Where emergency work is required sensitive receivers will be notified as soon as possible of the impact and duration of the work.
+Inland Rail will also notify DPIE by writing to compliance@planning.nsw.gov.au , Scheduling of any out of hours works will be arranged through relevant stakeholder consultation and agreements being arranged, coupled with DPIE approval, as necessary.
 Alternatively, the Environmental Representative will be engaged to support with endorsement of such works, where applicable Sensitive receiver agreements will be in writing and finalised before the relevant section of work starts